frankstepanski/node-express-course/week3/readme.md

 ![query param](images/query-param.png)

 In the above example, the query parameter key is q and the value is javascript.
+We can access these query parameters by using the [req.query](https://expressjs.com/en/api.html#req.query) object.
+In express, the contents of URLs query string are stored in an object called **req.query**.
+This object will be empty if there is no parameters, otherwise it will be an object of key value pairs.